 The buttons are also very well designed – large textured steel internally reinforced.

-Casio have also sealed the 9400 from mud, dirt and also water, with 200m water resistance (meaning dive ready – at least for dives not too deep).
+Casio has also sealed the 9400 from mud, dirt, and also water, with 200m water resistance (meaning dive ready – at least for dives not too deep).
 And it has been tested to -14 F too.
 Although I would not be surprised if it functions no problem way below that.

 All in all, this watch is not going to break anytime soon.

 Triple Sensor Features – Compass, Barometer/Altimeter & Temperature

-The core features of this watch are all in the triple sensor that Casio have added.
+The core features of this watch are all in the triple sensor that Casio has added.

 It gives you all the things you need in the outdoors in simple displays that you cycle through via the top right-hand button.

-The compass shows you the degrees, as well as using the circular display to show heading in the top left.
+The compass shows you the degrees, as well as using the circular display to show the heading in the top left.

 The barometer gives you pressure, as well as alerting you to changes in case of upcoming storms.